10 email newsletter examples for better customer relationships in 2025

 2. Who Gives a Crap leads with entertainment

-Let’s face it: Bathroom humor is universally funny.
+Let’s face it: bathroom humor is universally funny.
 Australian toilet paper brand Who Gives A Crap sends this cheeky guide to “bathroom guest etiquette” with silly how-to copy that walks the line between useful and ridiculous.

-The entertainment does a great job in leading the reader to the main message: A subscription helps you be a prepared host.
+The entertainment does a great job in leading the reader to the main message: a subscription helps you be a prepared host.
 But for the folks who might not need the entertainment because they’re ready to buy, there’s a CTA at the top as an option.
 (We’d love to see the performance metrics on that one!)

-Pro tip: If your product is subscription-based, use your newsletter as an opportunity to feature the benefits of the subscription by:
+Email newsletter example tip: If your product is subscription-based, use your newsletter as an opportunity to feature the benefits of the subscription by:

-• Offering a deal on a new subscription
+- Offering a deal on a new subscription

-• Breaking down the savings that come along with a subscription
+- Breaking down the savings that come along with a subscription

-• Featuring user-generated content (UGC)
+- Featuring user-generated content (UGC)

-3. Farmer Jones Farm builds local community
+3. Farmer Jones Farm builds local community with their email newsletter

 If you’re a local business, gathering people in real life may be your superpower.
-Locality and community are two of the most significant drivers of relevance in newsletter content, so you won’t want to sleep on this tactic if a lot of your customers are in one area.
+Locality and community are two of the most significant drivers of relevance in email newsletter content, so you won’t want to sleep on this tactic if a lot of your customers are in one area.

 4. FARM Rio showcases products for ready-to-buy segments